CodeDynasty-dev/Jetpath/docs/docs/home-links/toturial.md

 ## Available Tutorials

-Here's a list of available tutorials to help you master JetPath:
+Here's a list of available tutorials to help you master Jetpath:

 ### 1. Building Your First CRUD API